Haabiy/EMRRunner/README.md

    - `API_KEY_VALUE`

 These secrets will be securely accessed by the CI pipeline during execution;
-Here’s a basic example of a GitHub Actions workflow:
+Here’s an example of a GitHub Actions workflow:

 ```yaml
 name: CI